 International student tuition waivers: The Center for International Education (CIE) offers financial aid and waivers for international students and students interested in studying abroad.

 User Review( votes)

 2NAU: This scholarship is for Arizona residents only.
-To be eligible for this application the applicant must be admitted to the 2NAU Joint Admission program.
-The Awards total amount of $2,000 ($1,000 per term).
+To be eligible for this scholarship the applicant must be admitted to the 2NAU Joint Admission program.
+The scholarship awards total amount of $2,000 ($1,000 per term).

-Arizona Academic Decathlon: The grant is for undergraduate students who are Arizona residents.
-The Awards $2,000 for the academic year which is renewable for up to eight terms.
+Arizona Academic Decathlon: The scholarship is for undergraduate students who are Arizona residents.
+The scholarship awards $2,000 for the academic year which is renewable for up to eight terms.

 NAU Foundation’s vision is to develop a culture of philanthropy to meet needs of Northern Arizona University in its pursuit of excellence in education, research, and public outreach.
-NAU foundation grants to NAU students are a gift from generous donors.
-The foundation awards multiple grants across following majors: Academic affairs, Administration and Finance, Arts and Letters, Athletics, Education, Engineering, Forestry and Natural Sciences, Enrollment Management and Student Affairs, Enrollment Management and Student Affairs and Extended Campuses.
+NAU Foundation scholarships to NAU students are a gift from generous donors.
+The foundation awards multiple scholarships across following majors: Academic affairs, Administration and Finance, Arts and Letters, Athletics, Education, Engineering, Forestry and Natural Sciences, Enrollment Management and Student Affairs, Enrollment Management and Student Affairs and Extended Campuses.

-Many opportunities are offered through major-specific departments.
+Many scholarships are offered through major-specific departments.
 The departments are as follows:

 College of Arts and Letters: This college offers scholarships in English, History, Comparative Cultural Studies, Modern Languages, Theatre, School of Art and School of Music.